Loading…

 How AI cybersecurity and threat detection works in 2026 — tools, costs in AUD, and how Australian security teams should approach implementation.

-Attackers have been using AI for phishing, credential stuffing and exploit discovery for at least three years now.
 Defenders are catching up, and in 2026 the gap between teams with AI cybersecurity tooling and those without is becoming visible in dwell time and detection rates.
 This is a practical guide for Australian security leaders deciding what to actually buy.

 Three things, mostly:

 What it still does badly: zero-day exploit detection without context, complex multi-stage attacks that look benign at each step, and any environment where logging is patchy.
 AI is multiplicative with your data quality — bad logs in, confident-but-wrong detections out.
+The same rule holds for AI demand forecasting and every other predictive workload: the model is only as good as its history.

 The categories worth knowing about for AI for security teams: